 There are a few ways to keep grime from making its way to your grill’s nooks and crannies.
-One method is to cover exposed surfaces with aluminum foil.
 Another is to use a grill pan or basket.
-A brush of cooking oil on the grates before you grill can also stop food from sticking and burning.
+Applying cooking oil on the grates with a brush or paper towel before you grill can also stop food from sticking and burning.

 Whether you’re giving your grill a once-over cleaning or a deep clean, you’ll need a few easy grill cleaning tools.
 Just make sure they won’t hurt your grill’s finish or function.

 Our team likes to use soft sponges and wooden scrapers.
 Plastic tools are OK as long as your grill is cooled down.
-In some cases, you may be able to use rougher scrubbing tools like a premium quality grill brush to scrape away debris from grates.
+In some cases, you may be able to use rougher scrubbing tools like a premium quality grill brush, or even a simple ball of aluminum foil held with tongs, to scrape away debris from grates.